liambaker93/curious-forest/README.md

-# Milestone 2 project - Insert name here
+# Milestone 2 project - Curious Forest

-Welcome to the README for the (project name) choose your own adventure game site.
+Welcome to the README for the Curious Forest choose your own adventure game site.

 Visit the deployed site: (insert link)